Public housing in the United Kingdom: Right to buy

 Laws restricted councils' investment in housing, preventing them subsidising it from local taxes, but more importantly, council tenants were given the Right to Buy in the Housing Act 1980 offering a discount price on their council house.
 Proposed as policy by Prime Minister Margaret Thatcher and carried out under the remit of Secretary of State for the Environment Michael Heseltine, the Right To Buy scheme allowed tenants to buy their home with a discount of 33–50% off the market value, depending on the time they had lived there.
 Councils were prevented from reinvesting the proceeds of these sales in new housing, and the total available stock, particularly of more desirable homes, declined.

+The policy resulted in a selective uptake, with middle-aged and married skilled workers with mature children being the most likely to purchase their homes.
+In effect, those in extreme poverty did not have the option to avail the offer, exacerbating the social and economic inequalities prevalent in the sector.
+Furthermore, the price of private increased due to the rent deregulation policies that were implemented simultaneously.
+This made it increasingly difficult for those excluded from the policy to afford alternatives, leaving them with the least desirable residual sector of social housing.
+Over time, changes were made to the Right to Buy policy, especially for specific regions but overall, the policy reinforced the stigmatized position of public/social housing as a 'last resort', moving away from the previous welfare-statist ideals.

 The "right to buy" was popular with many former Labour voters and, although the Labour government of Tony Blair tightened the rules (reducing the maximum discount in areas of most housing need), it did not end the right-to-buy.
 Labour did relax the policy forbidding reinvestment of sales proceeds.

 Following its election in 2015, the Conservative government has announced proposals to extend the Right to Buy to housing association tenants.

 Social housing is being sold off under right to buy, new social housing is not being built to replace it and waiting lists for social housing have become very long, up to 18 years.
 Over a million people are on the social housing waiting list and a quarter of people on social housing waiting lists have been there for 5 years or more.
 The number of social homes is at a record low, over 100,000 households were on council waiting lists for over 10 years.
 Council houses sold under right to buy are typically sold at half market value, some of the money from the sale has to go to the Treasury.
 Councils can replace only one in three of homes sold under right to buy.